RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding: Formulation of MRoPE

 \section{Formulation of MRoPE}

-For simplicity, we use 3D-RoPE as a concrete example of the general MRoPE illustration.
-The 4D-RoPE can be found in section~\ref{section: 4D-RoPE in the public benchmark}.
+We first use 3D-RoPE as a concrete illustration of the general MRoPE formulation, and we demonstrate the extension to 4D-RoPE later.
 For neural recordings from $S$ sites over $T$ timesteps, we require positional encodings $\mathbf{PE}(s, t, d) \in \mathbb{R}^{d_{model}}$ where $d$ is the model embedding dimension.
-A good positional encoding is preferred to satisfy two key properties: (1) \textit{site specific}: $\mathbf{PE}(s_i, t, d) \neq \mathbf{PE}(s_j, t, d)$ for $i \neq j$, ensuring distinct representations for different site locations; (2) \textit{zero-shot generalization}: the encoding function can generate reasonable postional embedding giving any new sites $\mathbf{s}_{new} = (x_{new}, y_{new})$ (or configurations in MRoPE case).
+A desirable positional encoding should satisfy two key properties: (1)~\textit{site specific}, such that $\mathbf{PE}(s_i, t, d) \neq \mathbf{PE}(s_j, t, d)$ for $i \neq j$, ensuring distinct representations for different site locations (2)~\textit{zero-shot generalization}, such that the the encoding function can generate reasonable embeddings for previously unseen sites $\mathbf{s}_{new} = (x_{new}, y_{new})$.